the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 # leanpub-start-insert
 if (isDeveloper) console.log(`${firstName} is a developer.`);
 # leanpub-end-insert
-// but it's better to use curly braces
+// note that it's better to use curly braces though
 ~~~~~~~

 In the other direction of just having one `if` without an `else` statement, there can be more than one condition expressed by using additional else-if statements in between: